Is Anyone Else Beyond Annoyed At New Jersey’s Minimum Wage Increase In 2023? - NewsBreak

 Related

 N.J.’s gas tax will go down next Saturday.
-Here’s how we’ll rank compared to other states.
+Here’s how it'll rank compared to other states.

-N.J. tuition aid is going up.
-Here’s how much college students can get this year.
+New Jersey’s gasoline tax will drop by one penny a gallon next weekend making it the 11th highest rate in the nation.
+Beginning October 1, the Garden State will collect 41.4 cents for each gallon of gasoline sold in the state and 48.4 cents on every gallon of diesel, Gov. Phil Murphy’s administration announced last month.

 N.J. gave out $245M in fraudulent payments under unemployment insurance program, watchdog says